zqq66/DeepGlycan/README.md

 ## Environment

-Pinned Python dependencies (based on the repo's actual imports, excluding `helper/`) are in `requirements.txt`.
+Python dependencies are in `requirements.txt`.
 If you prefer conda, a minimal `environment.yml` is also provided.

 Hyper-Spec clustering